flowdev/present-go-job/PITCHME.md

 ## Authentication & authorization 2

 - JWT (JSON Web Token) can be used with or without server side session (!) |
-- Choose 1 good cipher for JWT |
+- Offer only 1 good cipher for JWT |
 - Nice to know: OAuth 2.0 |
 - Security is important here |